 Many Halibrand wheels were finished in Dow #7 protective coating which gave them a distinctive matte golden-bronze colour.
 Wheels finished in this manner would later be widely seen on Ferrari Formula One and Sports Racing cars in the 1960s and 1970s.

 The Fiat Dino, which debuted in 1966, was fitted with exclusively with these six-spoke Cromodora alloy wheels with chrome center caps.
 Fiat later offered a similar five-spoke version as an option on the 124 Coupé and Spider.

 Porsche introduced their first alloy wheel in 1966 as standard fitment on the new 911S.
-This forged aluminium wheel was manufactured by Fuchs and remained a fixture on 911’s for decades in 14, 15 and 16-inch diameters and 4.5 to 9-inches in width.
+This forged aluminium wheel was manufactured by Fuchs and remained a fixture on the 911 for decades in 14, 15 and 16-inch diameters, ranging from 4.5 to 9-inches in width.
 They also saw duty on the 912, 914/6 and 944.